How Much Will It Cost to Hire A Raleigh Criminal Defense Attorney?

 Failure to pay legal fees may result in termination according to the terms of our agreement.
 Please understand that I will always do my best to protect your legal rights.
 Your failure to pay may not be your fault – and I do not presume to question your financial circumstances.

-If you simply decide you can’t pay your fees any longer, or don’t want to continue to hire The Chetson Firm, PLLC to represent you any longer, the Letter of Engagement we sign has provisions for allowing us to part ways.
+If you simply decide you can’t pay your fees any longer, or don’t want to continue to hire Chetson Hiltzheimer, PLLC to represent you any longer, the Letter of Engagement we sign has provisions for allowing us to part ways.